-My research draws from the fields of human-computer interaction, human-centered design, crowd and social computing, and decision science.
+My research broadly spans and draws from the fields of human-computer interaction (HCI), social and crowd computing, and artificial intelligence (AI).

-I received my M.Sc. degree in Computer Science from Ecole Polytechnique Fédérale de Lausanne (EPFL) and B.Eng. degree in Computer Science from Tsinghua University
+I received my M.Sc. degree in Computer Science from Swiss Federal Institute of Technology in Lausanne (EPFL) and B.Eng. degree in Computer Science from Tsinghua University.